bentan4853563/AmazHub/_portfolio/calculator-lock.md

 extra: ""
 description: "Calculator Lock is an Android app that enables users to hide photos, videos, apps and files using a disguised calculator icon for added privacy."
 ---
-Brave Dev World introduces the Calculator Lock app, a privacy-centric solution available for Android devices.
+AmazHub introduces the Calculator Lock app, a privacy-centric solution available for Android devices.
 This application is designed to enhance user privacy by allowing the concealment of photos, videos, apps, and files behind a cleverly disguised calculator icon.
-It represents Brave Dev World's commitment to providing innovative mobile app solutions that address real-world needs.
+It represents AmazHub's commitment to providing innovative mobile app solutions that address real-world needs.

 ## Calculator Lock: Privacy Through Innovation
 Calculator Lock offers a suite of features aimed at safeguarding personal information: